Pittsburgh Youth Symphony Orchestra: Prominent Alumni

 Many PYSO alumni have won positions in major symphony orchestras, including those in orchestras of Boston, New York, Chicago, Cleveland, Philadelphia, and Pittsburgh.
 Others have gone on to solo and chamber music careers, as well as teaching positions at colleges, universities, public and private schools, and private studios.
 Prominent alumni include: Dale Clevenger (principal horn of the Chicago Symphony Orchestra), Joshua Gindele (cellist in the Miro Quartet), Todd Phillips and Daniel Phillips (violinists in the Orion String Quartet), Jesse Rosen (trombone player and Executive Vice President and Managing Director of the League of American Orchestras), and David Stock (trumpet player and composer).

 Festivals and Touring

+PYSO has participated in numerous festivals and tours.
+These include: